o3de/o3de.org/content/docs/userguide/ui/editor/components-layout-column.md

 ---
-description: ' Use a layout column component in the &ALYlong; &ui-canvas-editor; to organize child elements into a column. '
+description: ' Use a layout column component in the Amazon Lumberyard UI Editor to organize child elements into a column. '
 title: LayoutColumn
 ---